Sandy Springs approves $110M FY2019 budget

 The budget keeps the city’s fund balance at $20.5 million.

 There was no council discussion about the budget at the meeting.
-During public comment, resident Tochi Blad noted the city’s first ever line item for “water reliability” totaling $1 million.
+During public comment, resident Tochie Blad noted the city’s first ever line item for “water reliability” totaling $1 million.
 She said there is no clear definition of what that money is to be used for, whether for repairs on consulting projects, and asked the council to let the public know what the money is allocated for as it is spent.

 The city earlier this year launched a new priority to seek improvements to the Atlanta-run water system or sue to seize control of it.
 Sandy Springs claims the system is aging and leaky, while Atlanta says the criticisms are all wet.